Pogromca-SCP/EasyJSON/README.md

 # EasyJSON
  Small and easy to use JSON parser for Java.
+Based on Unreal Engine's implementation.